Views expressed by the host on this program documented to be almost always 99.7% of the time right.

 Reporters gasped, and a crowd of thousands laughed and cheered.

-So this from a guy named Philip Rucker, who offers the context.
+So this is from a guy named Philip Rucker who offers the context.

-This is Romney spoke of his birth certificate just minutes after Ryan reminded the crowd of Obama's oh eight cling to guns and religion quote.
+This is Romney spoke of his birth certificate just minutes after Ryan reminded the crowd of Obama's 08 cling to guns and religion quote.

 So Ryan's out there talking about Obama and his bitter clinger quote.

-I'm gonna tell you what, you know, I'll make a prediction for you.
+I'm going to tell you what, you know, I'm going to make a prediction for you.

-The Obama bashing at the Republican convention is gonna be delicious.
+The Obama bashing at the Republican convention is going to be delicious.

-You are going to eat it up, all the Obama bash.
+You are going to eat it up, all the Obama bashing.

 And I'll bet you what's happening right now is the networks are trying to figure out how they can avoid airing any of it.

-They're gonna go ahead and nominate uh Romney on Monday, by the way, instead of Wednesdays to get it done because of the hurricane.
+They're going to go ahead and nominate Romney on Monday, by the way, instead of Wednesday, just to get it done because of the hurricane.

-Here's what one more Romney bite from this afternoon, commerce township, Michigan.
+Here's one more Romney bite from this afternoon: Commerce Township, Michigan.

-We can compete with anyone in the world, we will compete, we will win.
+We can compete with anyone in the world.

-And by the way, if we do those five things, we'll create 12 million jobs and finally see a rise and take home pay.
+And by the way, if we do those five things, we'll create 12 million jobs and finally see a rise in take-home pay.

-And so from our standpoint, we don't want four years of what we just had, we want four years of what I just described a brighter, more prosperous America with a strong and prosperous future.
+We want four years of what I just described: a brighter, more prosperous America with a strong and prosperous future.

-If uh if Romney and Ryan win, we're not gonna need to wait for calendar 2013 to see movement.
+If Romney and Ryan win, we're not going to need to wait for calendar 2013 to see movement.

 You wait.